 that if your heating oil is already beginning to degrade, there is nothing that you can add to rejuvenate it.

 As mentioned above, you need more than the right additives to keep your heating oil in good shape.
 The condition of your storage tank will also increase the shelf life of your oil.
 You should make sure that your tank is sealed well and free from anything that could contaminate it.
 Also, try to figure out how much oil you are going to need for the heating season.
 This will allow you to order just the right amount.
-If you have too much left over after the heating season and your tank doesn’t properly store it, your oil company might need to remove it, which will cost you more money.
+If you have too much leftover after the heating season and your tank doesn’t properly store it, your oil company might need to remove it, which will cost you more money.

 Under the right conditions, heating oil can last for 18 to 24 months.
 You would need to make sure that the right additives are in the oil and that you are storing the oil correctly.
 Certain factors, such as water, rust, paint, and bacteria can cause your oil to decay quickly.
 Finally, when you schedule your oil delivery, you should be sure to order premium oil.

 Contact Point Bay Fuel for high-quality heating oil delivery.
 All of our oil has UltraGuard in it.
-This is an oil additive which prevents sludge from forming in your tank.
+This is an oil additive that prevents sludge from forming in your tank.
 It provides stability to your oil which enhances the performance of your heater.
 It extends the lifespan of your heating system and your fuel oil tank.
 We have different delivery options along with different payment options.
 We also offer HVAC services such as heater tune-ups which also optimizes your heating system’s operation.
 Call us today to speak to one of our home comfort specialists.

 We service Barnegat NJ 08005, Beach Haven NJ 08008, Leeds Point NJ 08220, Manahawkin NJ 08050, New Gretna NJ 08224, Oceanville NJ 08231, Port Republic NJ 08241, Tuckerton NJ 08087, West Creek NJ 08092, and surrounding areas.